Why and when your consent is necessary

 You have the right to deal with us anonymously or under a pseudonym unless it is impracticable for us to do so or unless we are required or authorised by law to only deal with identified individuals.
-Please speak to your Doctor or our Practice staff if you would like us to use a pseudonym during our relationship with you.
+Please speak to your Doctor or the Practice staff if you would like us to use a pseudonym during our relationship with you.

 How do we collect your personal information?